 - Sustainability integration, which starts at the top with senior management, and is embedded within our governance processes, to ensure that every team discusses sustainability as part of investment strategy development.
-Our understanding of what sustainability means will continue to evolve. - We have a centralised Sustainable Investment Team, as a resource for client teams and a source of expertise on sustainability issues, ensuring adequate training of all investment staff, towards the delivery of improved ESG-related outcomes for clients.
-We continue to grow this team, in line with client demand. - The Head of Manager Selection and Asset Class Research ensures that sustainability is integral to all manager selection processes and new research ideas.
-For example, forestry and social infrastructure have been a focus for this year with our clients, and next year we expect this trend to continue. - We work closely with our clients' investment managers, engaging with them to bring about improved sustainability and stewardship outcomes, over time.
+Our understanding of what sustainability means will continue to evolve. - We have a centralised Sustainable Investment (SI) Team, as a resource for client teams and a source of expertise on sustainability issues, ensuring adequate training of all investment staff, towards the delivery of improved ESGrelated outcomes for clients. - The Head of Asset Class and Manager Research ensures that sustainability is integral to all manager selection processes and new research ideas.
+For example, forestry and social infrastructure has continued to be a focus for this year with our clients, and we expect this trend to continue. - We work closely with our clients' investment managers, engaging with them to bring about improved sustainability and stewardship outcomes, over time.
 We recognise this is an iterative process and that best practice continues to evolve, so we will continue to engage with managers moving forward.
 As our understanding of sustainability, and the sustainable priorities of our clients, continues to evolve, so will our engagements with managers on the subject.